rogerpadilla/nukak-website/docs/getting-started.md

 description: This tutorial explain the features of the nukak orm and how to use get started with it.
 ---

-[nukak](https://nukak.org) is the [smartest](https://medium.com/@rogerpadillac/in-search-of-the-perfect-orm-e01fcc9bce3d) ORM for TypeScript, it is designed to be fast, safe, and easy to integrate into any application.
-It takes inspiration from [Mongo queries](https://www.mongodb.com/docs/drivers/node/current/fundamentals/crud/query-document/).
+[nukak](https://nukak.org) is the <a href="https://medium.com/@rogerpadillac/in-search-of-the-perfect-orm-e01fcc9bce3d" target="_blank">smartest ORM</a> for TypeScript, it is designed to be fast, safe, and easy to integrate into any application.
+It takes inspiration from <a href="https://www.mongodb.com/docs/drivers/node/current/fundamentals/crud/query-document/" rel="nofollow" target="_blank">mongo queries</a>.

 [nukak](https://nukak.org) can run in Node.js, Browser, Cordova, PhoneGap, Ionic, React Native, NativeScript, Expo, Electron, Bun and Deno.